ppoliani/inherit.js/README.md

 inherit.js
 ==========

-A tiny utility library for applying pseudo-classical inheritance
+A tiny utility library for applying pseudo-classical inheritance using the combination two techniques; Constructor stealing and prorotype chaining.

 The function accepts the following parameters: